What to Consider When Choosing Your Breast Implant Size

 The page you requested could not be found.
 Use the button below or the navigation to get back on track.

 [1] The information provided is for informational and educational purposes only, the content herein is not intended as a substitute for consultation with a physician.
-Motiva® Implants are not yet commercially available in the US and are undergoing clinical investigation pursuant to US Food and Drug Administration (FDA) regulations for investigational medical devices.
+Motiva SmoothSilk® Round and Motiva SmoothSilk Ergonomix® implants have received Premarket Approval (PMA) from the Food and Drug Administration (FDA) for Augmentation Indication, and are commercially available in the US.

 [2] The statements and opinions presented here are applicable to each individual.
 Results will vary and may not be representative of the experience of others.
 All statements are voluntarily provided and are not paid, nor were they provided with free products, services, or any benefits in exchange for said statements.
 The statements are representative of patient experience; the exact results and experience will be unique and individual to each patient.